 - Considerations when registering AWS EC2 instances into Cloud Application Manager

-If you have an existing AWS provider in Cloud Application Manager
+- Register AWS EC2 instances in Cloud Application Manager

-To register AWS EC2 instance, an additional step is required.
-Cloud Application Manager uses UserData to install the Cloud Application Manager agent on provision time.
+To register an AWS EC2 instance, an additional step might be required.
+Cloud Application Manager uses UserData to install its agent on provision time.
 Since the instance was initially provisioned outside of Cloud Application Manager, users have to execute a script to install the agent.
 But this step will not be necessary if the Private Key and Linux/Windows Username is provided; in this case, Cloud Application Manager would automatically access the machine, install the agent and complete the whole registering process.
 The following image shows the dialog displayed when registering an AWS EC2 instance:

 Contacting Cloud Application Manager Support

 We’re sorry you’re having an issue in Cloud Application Manager.
 Please review the troubleshooting tips, or contact Cloud Application Manager support with details and screenshots where possible.

 For issues related to API calls, send the request body along with details related to the issue.

 In the case of a box error, share the box in the workspace that your organization and Cloud Application Manager can access and attach the logs.

 - Linux: SSH and locate the log at /var/log/elasticbox/elasticbox-agent.log

 - Windows: RDP into the instance to locate the log at ProgramDataElasticBoxLogselasticbox-agent.log